Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 - What is the distribution of pickups by neighborhoods in New York City?
 - What is the distribution of pickups by boroughs in New York City?
 - How does the average number of pickups per day change throughout the month?
-- Is there a difference in the average number of pickups per hour between weekday and non-weekend days?
+- Is there a difference in the average number of pickups per hour between weekend and non-weekend days?

 ----